paycoreio/docs/docs/getting-started/glossary.md

 ### Payment Request

 ### Payment Route
+-->

 ### Payment Service

--->
+A virtual entity that displays the [payment method](#payment-method) linked with the specific currency.

 ### Payment Service Provider (PSP)

 A third party that helps [merchants](#merchant) accept and facilitate payments.

 !!! info
     Payment service providers partner with [acquiring banks](#acquiring-bank) to offer merchants the capability to accept payments.
 Payment Service Providers often offer services in addition to processing transactions.
-These services include [Payment Card Industry Data Security Standard (PCI)](#payment-card-industry-data-security-standard-pci) compliance, fraud protection and the ability to process different currencies and translate different languages.
+These services include [Payment Card Industry Data Security Standard (PCI)](#payment-card-industry-data-security-standard-pci) compliance, fraud protection, and the ability to process different currencies and translate different languages.

 ### Payout